-- Practice the assertions in a series of imagery experiments, both in session and as homework.
-The client imagines the fear coming true, and imagines asserting self with increasing confidence. [handouts p.
-25, #7-8] - Practice the key assertions alone and out loud, like an actor practicing for a part. - ➤When the client feels ready, practice using a series of paradoxical experiments in which the client seeks to evoke the fear come true, and in which the client uses the assertion and does what s/he intends right after.
+- Also write and practice proactive assertions where the client is asserting self when concerned the other person is thinking badly of the client but is not saying so.
+Make sure this does not come across as reassurance seeking, and that the client does what s/he planned right after each assertion.
+Practice these in a series of progressively more challenging and less scripted role plays until the client sounds and feels confident. - Practice the key assertions alone and out loud, with a tone of conviction, like an actor practicing for a part.
+Repeatedly practice on multiple days until you feel confident and empowered in using your assertions. - Practice the assertions in a series of imagery experiments, both in session and as homework.
+Imagine the fears coming true, and imagine asserting yourself with increasing confidence.
+Repeat imagery on multiple days. - When the client feels ready, practice using a series of paradoxical experiments in which the client seeks to evoke the fear come true, and in which the client uses the assertion and does what s/he intends right after.
 Even if the fear doesn't come true, the client can sometimes paradoxically use the proactive assertion.
 These experiments can begin together with the therapist while interacting with strangers outside of the office.
 Client then continues these experiments as homework.